 “In between the big events and travel, try to maintain a regular routine as much as possible during the holidays,” he said.
 “This should include regular exercise.
 Simply going for a walk has many benefits.
 Focusing on healthy food choices, when you can, will help counter the negative effects from overindulging during holiday events.”

-People with hypertension (high blood pressure) should moderate their choices during the holidays.
+According to experts who are versed in high blood pressure treatments, people with hypertension (high blood pressure) should moderate their choices during the holidays.
 Avoid the salt and opt for a mimosa instead of a bloody mary during a luncheon.
 Also, resist buying the processed, prepared foods: They have high salt (and usually fat) content.
 If you do buy prepared foods, check the nutrition facts for salt, sugar and fat content.
 If possible, choose an alternative.